 Tarpon Tagging Project

 A silver king leaps from the water and dances across the surface of Mobile Bay.
-Few fish are as powerful and enigmatic as the Atlantic Tarpon (Atlanitcus megalops).
+Few fish are as powerful and enigmatic as the Atlantic Tarpon (Megalops atlanticus).
 Once common throughout the northern Gulf of Mexico, some estimate that tarpon populations have declined by as mush as 90% since the 1940's.
 Several factors have contributed, including historical overfishing, habitat loss, and harvest in other parts of the world.
 Tarpon grow slowly, reach large maximum sizes, and can live for more than 50 years, which makes it even harder for their populations to recover.